CHRISTIAN PERSECUTION STATUS

 The 2011 transitional constitution allows for freedom of religion and forbids religious discrimination.
 Members of different religions generally live side-by-side in peace, and faith groups have promoted peacebuilding since the current civil violence broke out.

 The violence in South Sudan, already one of the world’s least developed countries, has displaced millions.
 More than half the population is on the brink of famine.
-Serious systematic human rights abuses by both sides have been documented, including rape, killing, pillaging, and the use of child soldiers.
-Aid workers have been targeted for attack.
+There are documented systematic human rights abuses, including rape, killing, pillaging, and the use of child soldiers.

-FGM (Female Genital Mutilation) is a widespread practice in South Sudan, with an estimated 87% of girls and women affected.
-(4)
+FGM (Female Genital Mutilation) is a widespread practice in South Sudan, with an estimated 87% of girls and women affected (Unicef).